canalplus/rx-player/doc/Getting_Started/Minimal_Player.md

-# Minimal player with Feature selection
+# Importing a minimal player with feature selection

 ## Overview